-Budgeted cost: £8000
+Budgeted cost: £3000

-Activity Evidence that supports this approach Challenge number(s) addressed

-One-to-one support for children coming into school with little or no previous schooling (£5000) 2

-Continue to target Pupil One to One Tuition 1

-Premium children through targeted one to one

-support.
-This includes

-some tutoring in Year 6 with an experienced

-Teaching Assistant to ensure they are

-secondary school ready.

-(£2000)

-Third space learning One to One Tuition 1

-providing one-to-one tuition in Maths (£1000)
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to target Pupil Premium children through One to One Tuition ££££ 1 targeted one to one support.
+This includes some tutoring in Year 6 with an experienced Teaching Assistant to ensure they are secondary school ready. (£2000) Third space learning providing one-to-one tuition in Maths (£1000) One to One Tuition £££££ AAAAAAAAAAAAAAAAAAAAAAAAAAAAA 1